 It has been since Christmas since my last cookie recipe.
 And those were not crunchy cookies, but raw pistachio bites.
-I wanted to make healthy vegan baked cookies to enjoy with my cup of tea.
-However, I was experimenting a bit because I didn’t feel like using the same ingredients that you always find in healthy vegan cookie recipes.
+I wanted to make vegan baked cookies to enjoy with my cup of tea.
+However, I was experimenting a bit because I didn’t feel like using the same ingredients that you always find in typical vegan cookie recipes.
 So after playing around in the kitchen (and after two not so great recipes) I managed to make these delicious hazelnut chia cookies.

-So if you want to make healthy vegan cookies, but you don’t want to use Medjool dates, raw cacao powder, bananas and/or oatmeal……again.
+So if you want to make vegan cookies, but you don’t want to use Medjool dates, raw cacao powder, bananas and/or oatmeal……again.
 This recipe is for you!

 These cookies are sweet, crunchy and at the same time a little bit sticky on the inside.
 Because they are not too sweet and full with healthy fats you will probably have enough after one or two cookies.
 So if you want to make cookies that will leave you satiated, you have to try these crunchy hazelnut chia cookies.
 I love this recipe for that!
 With these cookies I have a perfect snack for days at any time of the day.

 If you give this recipe a try, please let me know on Instagram with #thegreencreator so I can can easily find your picture.